urshashi09/salary-prediction-ml/README.md

 - Job Title
 - Years of Experience

-After preprocessing the inputs, the function predicts the salary using the saved Random Forest model.
+After preprocessing the inputs, the function predicts the salary using the saved Linear Regression model.

 ## Requirements